 The best way to treat dust mite allergies is by eliminating dust mites and their debris wherever you can.
 Regular washing and cleaning are the best ways to do that.
 Happily, our range of bean bag chairs is designed with easy-care, cleaning and maintenance in mind.
 Most include removable covers.
 The covers can be hand-washed, machine washed or dry cleaned.
 The inner lining with the bean bag beads, or pellets, is kept entirely separate.

 Some easy-care tips for the materials that are found in our most popular bean bag chairs include:

-- Cotton Twill: Cotton twill, as featured on our Rio Cotton bean bag chair, can be machine washed or washed by hand.
+- Cotton Twill: Cotton twill, as featured on our Coco cotton beanbag covers, can be machine washed or washed by hand.
 This chair includes a washing bag that makes it a snap to empty it of beads.
 It can then be washed with ease.

-- Faux Suede: The faux suede that’s found on our Cocoon Suede chair can be washed by hand, in the machine or dry cleaned.
+- Faux Suede: The faux suede that’s found on our Cocoon suede bean bag can be washed by hand, in the machine or dry cleaned.

 - Linen and Denim: Linen and denim covers, which are found on our Funky Chairs and Cuba Denim bean bag chairs, may be washed in the machine or by hand.

 - PU-Coated Polyester: Covers featuring this material, including those found on our Merlin and Big Boppa bean bag chairs, maybe spot cleaned, hand washed or machine washed.

 - Olefin: This high-quality outdoor fabric, featured on top sellers like the Copacabana chair, is very sensitive to heat and therefore should be hand washed and air-dried.

 As you can see, you don’t have to forgo the fun, comfort and style of bean bag chairs if you suffer from dust mite allergies.
 Simply clean them on a regular basis to keep them free from dust mites and their debris.
 You can then enjoy them just as much as anyone else!